by Matt. Updated Oct 2021

 - Grand Canyon Ranch and Outfitters.
 This is a dude ranch offering a high-end experience of participating in a cattle drive.
 They offer 5-7 day packages.

 - Fredonia, Kanab, or Cliff Dwellers.
 These are three cities that are about 2 hours away from the park.
 I wouldn’t recommend staying that far away, because you’ll want to stay at the park late enough to see a sunset.

 There is only one place to camp inside the park: the North Rim Campground.
 It’s an affordable $18 per night.
 With only 87 sites, it books up early.
 There are no hookups.

 - Demotte Campground.
-Located 7 miles north of the Grand Canyon and owned by the Forest Service, this is a great backup option if you can’t get into the North Rim campground.
+Located 7 miles north of the Grand Canyon is Demotte Campground.
+It is owned by the Forest Service and is a great backup option if you can’t get into the North Rim campground.
 Get reservations on recreation.gov.